About Physio Coaching Academy

 Francine St George

 Francine St George completed a Bachelor of Science (Anatomy), a Post Graduate Diploma in Physiotherapy, a Post Graduate Diploma in Sports Science and a Master’s in Medicine.
-Francine is a published author of five books, her most recent “The Back Pain Handbook”.
+Francine is a Certified Neuro Athletics Coach as well as a published author of five books, her most recent “The Back Pain Handbook”.

 With over 40years of clinical practice, Francine has travelled and worked with an extensive list of elite sports teams globally.
 Francine has also travelled extensively teaching Physiotherapists, Osteopaths, Dentists, Exercise Physiologists, and other health practitioners, locally and internationally.